SpacingBat3/WebCord/docs/Build.md

 ## Packaging / creating distributables.

-If you want to share with someone the binaries of your packaged application, or just install and/or use it without the source code and developement packages, you can generate all distributable files that are valid for your platform using following command:
+If you want to share with someone the binaries of your packaged application, or just install and/or use it without the source code and development packages, you can generate all distributable files that are valid for your platform using following command:
 ```